scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Already we can perceive a thorny issue.
 Clearly, the questions of interest can only be answered by appropriate cross referencing between these three files.
-For example, all three files must be referenced to answer a question an seemingly straight forward as "how many action movies do men rate higher than 4?"
+For example, all three files must be referenced to answer a question as seemingly straight forward as "how many action movies do men rate higher than 4?"
 While perhaps not too troublesome for students who are adept programmers, the cross referencing between the files presents an unnecessary impediment to less proficient